Responding to Selection Criteria

 - Background in is often used to refer to educational or professional or technical qualifications or areas of specialisation.

-- A proven record means that you must be able to substantiate any claims to the experience or skill, preferably with outcomes that have been documented.
-For example: 'a proven record in achieving sales targets’, means that you must document what you have done and achieved in these areas.
+- A proven record means that you are be able to substantiate any claims to the experience or skill, preferably with outcomes that have been documented.
+For example: ‘a proven record in achieving sales targets’, means that you must document what you have done and achieved in these areas.

 The following expressions indicate to you that claims must be supported with concrete examples which demonstrate depth of experience and/or capability:

 - Well developed – as in ‘well developed understanding of immigration policy’, ‘well developed interpersonal skills’.